vvutharkar/flask-sessionsql/docs/index.rst

 Flask-Session
 =============

-.. module:: flask.ext.session
+.. module:: flask.ext.sessionsql

-Welcome to Flask-Session's documentation.
-Flask-Session is an extension for `Flask`_ that adds support for Server-side ``Session`` to your application.
+Welcome to Flask-SessionSql's documentation.
+Flask-SessionSql is an extension for
+`Flask`_ that adds support for Server-side ``Session`` to your application.
 Flask 0.8 or newer is required, if you are using an older version, check `Support for Old and New Sessions`_ out.